For many college seniors, the final semester before graduation is filled with anxiety about an uncertain future. Accounting

 and in Omnicron Delta Kappa

-, the national college leadership honor society, for which she serves as treasurer of the campus branch.
+, the national college leadership honor society, for which she served as treasurer of the campus branch.
 She also holds a third-degree black belt in Taekwondo, an activity that provides a great relief from stress, she says.

 Mulligan decided to become an accountant after taking an accounting class at Nashua High School South.
 A self-described “Type A” personality, the profession’s requisite orderliness and attention to detail appealed to her.
 UMass Lowell’s accounting program is demanding, she says, but she feels well prepared for the job market.
 With a goal of becoming a certified public account, she began working on her master’s degree in accounting at Babson College while working full-time.